femavibes/bsky-label-watcher/README.md

 ## Features

 *  Sets up lists on your labelers account based on your label's display name and description.
+    * Initializes lists with the same name and description as the label in your labelers service record.
 *  Subscribes to your labeler's websocket
     *  Allows starting from `cursor=0` to get all existing labels
 *  Retries the socket on failures